-In addition to meeting program eligibility criteria in the Program Eligibility section, IPGM awards will must meet the following criteria:
+In addition to meeting program eligibility criteria, IPGM awards must meet the following criteria:

 - Projects must meet the definition of mitigation and address the current and future risks as identified in the Risk-Based Needs Assessment. - Project award cannot exceed the maximum of one hundred million dollars (\$100,000,000); - Projects must meet the National Objective and eligible activity requirements for this Program; - Projects must have a viable and verifiable source of funding for the total costs not covered by the IPGM award; - Projects must contribute to long-term growth potential and modernize privatelyowned infrastructure that directly supports one (1) of the seven (7) community lifelines.
-Such projects must prove to institute one (1) or more of DHS mitigation themes mentioned in these Guidelines (redundancy, alternatives, independence, and coordination and confidence). - Any non-covered project over fifty million dollars (\$50,000,000) in total project value must demonstrate its feasibility or ability to complete all activities necessary for the construction of the mitigation project for the requested amount, including acquisition, permitting, design, and environmental clearance, among others. - Covered Projects must demonstrate benefits with a FEMA BCA score of one point zero (1.0) or above or by alternate methods as per 84 FR 45838, 45851 Section V.A.2.h.(2)(ii).
+Such projects must prove to institute one (1) or more of DHS mitigation themes mentioned in these Guidelines (redundancy, alternatives, independence, and coordination). - Any non-covered project over fifty million dollars (\$50,000,000) in total project value must demonstrate its feasibility or ability to complete all activities necessary for the construction of the mitigation project for the requested amount, including acquisition, permitting, design, and environmental clearance, among others. - Covered Projects must demonstrate benefits with a FEMA BCA score of one point zero (1.0) or above, or by alternate methods as per 84 FR 45838, 45851 Section V.A.2.h.(2)(ii).

-7 Competitive Application and Award Review Process
+7 Competitive Application and Review Process

-The following is a general outline of the competitive application submission and review process, that will be discussed further in the following subsections:
+The following is a general outline of the competitive application submission and review process, discussed further in the following subsections:

-- 1. The application window is opened for a pre-established period of ninety (90) days, during which applications are accepted.28 - 2.
-The Technical Committee will evaluate the applications to verify Application is then reviewed for completeness, eligibility, and underwriting.
-During this time, the applicant will be expected to must respond to any requests for inquiry additional information within time frames as required specified through written communication: - An application threshold review is completed, which will including reviewing the application for completeness, eligibility requirements, and alignment with program requirements and goals.
+- 1. The application window is opened for a pre-established period of ninety (90) days, during which applications are accepted. - 2.
+The Technical Committee will evaluate the applications to verify completeness, eligibility, and underwriting.
+During this time, the applicant must respond to any Requests for Additional Information (RFAI) as required through written communication: - An application threshold review is completed, including reviewing the application for completeness, eligibility requirements, and alignment with program requirements and goals.

-28 PRDOH reserves the right to extend this period at its discretion.
+&lt;sup>28 PRDOH reserves the right to extend this period at its discretion.

-- Applications are reviewed using the RBS tool, and the Application Scorecard evaluation criteria to be ranked. - Eligible projects continue to be underwritten and worked towards a commercial loan closing. - PRDOH conducts a preliminary environmental review, feasibility review, underwriting analysis, duplication of benefits review, and determines potential award amount and terms. - 3.
-Eligible applications will proceed to the Strategic Council review for project selection and award. - The Governance structure The Strategic Council finalizes the analysis and approves projects. - PRDOH sends either an Award Eligibility or Notification or Denial Ineligibility Notification Letter to the applicant. - Commercial projects undergo the necessary legal and financial steps to satisfy all parties' requirements. - Applicants execute a loan agreement.
+- Applications are reviewed using the RBS tool, and the Application Scorecard, if necessary. - Eligible projects continue to be underwritten and worked towards a commercial loan closing. - PRDOH conducts a preliminary environmental review, feasibility review, underwriting analysis, duplication of benefits review, and determines potential award amount and terms. - 3.
+Eligible applications will proceed to the Strategic Council for project selection and award. - The Strategic Council finalizes the analysis and approves projects. - PRDOH sends either an Award Eligibility or Ineligibility Notification to the applicant. - Commercial projects undergo the necessary legal and financial steps to satisfy all parties' requirements. - Applicants execute a loan agreement.
 Projects are implemented, funded, and serviced per their respective agreements. - 4.
 Awarded Applicants will enter into a loan agreement and shall be held to project delivery timelines and loan terms for the duration of the agreement.

-Awarded Applicants are required to must submit documentation as requested for program reporting and compliance purposes and, ultimately, for project closeout.
+Awarded Applicants must submit documentation as requested for program reporting and compliance purposes and, ultimately, for project closeout.
 PRDOH reserves the right to withhold the award and reconsider eligibility if the awardee is unresponsive at any time during selection and extending into reporting periods.